When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Features of the Topstone Neo Carbon Lefty 3

-- Carbon gravel bike chassis combined with one of the best e-bike motor systems available from Bosch, to create a powerful, do anything adventure bike with excellent off-road manners.
+- Carbon gravel bike chassis combined with one of the best e-bike motor systems available from Bosch, create a powerful, do-anything adventure bike with excellent off-road manners.

 - Lefty Oliver.
 The iconic lefty fork – a trademark of Cannondale for many years has been refined to make the ultimate gravel suspension fork.
 With 30mm of suspension and an incredibly stiff, precise-handling structure, this lightweight fork lets you push harder, and ride smoother than ever before.

 - Ultimate versatility.
 This electric gravel bike has everything.
 Big clearance for big tyres.
 Lots of gear and storage mounts.
 Internal dropper seat post compatibility.
 Refined geometry and a confident rider position all come together to create a machine that’s stable, composed and an absolute hoot to ride!